confluentinc/ksql/docs-md/developer-guide/ksqldb-reference/select-push-query.md

 column_name LIKE pattern;
 ```

-The LIKE operator is used for prefix or suffix matching.
-KSQL supports
+The LIKE operator is used for prefix or suffix matching. ksqlDB supports
 the `%` wildcard, which represents zero or more characters.

 The following push query uses the `%` wildcard to match any `user_id` that